Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The loop algebra

-Denote by $\mUq^{cop}$ the Hopf algebra with the same algebra structure as $\mUq$ but the opposite coproduct ${\Delta}^{cop}$ and the antipode ${S}^{-1}$.
+All this extends to define a structure of $\mUq$-module algebra on $\OqD$.
+Denote by $\mUq^{\rm cop}$ the Hopf algebra with the same algebra structure as $\mUq$ but the opposite coproduct ${\Delta}^{\rm cop}$ and the antipode ${S}^{-1}$.
 Consider the Hopf algebra (equipped with the standard Hopf algebra structure on tensor product)